RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 They spent the year reverse engineering the Famicom hardware and in 1987 they completed their `NES Development System`.
 These caused quite a stir especially in the local Australian development community, so much so that BEAM started selling the kits to other development companies [^8].

 The news of the sale of these 3rd party development kits did not please Nintendo and after a lengthy negotiation process BEAM agreed to stop selling its development kit in order to gain an official development license from Nintendo [^8].

+## Namco
+Namco reverse engineered the Famicom hardware and created their own suite of development tools [^10].
+However very little information has been released about their internal development kits so it is presumed they were disposed of after NES development ceased.

 ---
 # Unanswered Questions